walles/headsetharry/README.md

 The values can be retrieved from https://fabric.io/settings/organizations by clicking the (very small) `API Key` and `Build Secret` links.

-# TODO Before Installing on Johan's Phone
-* When a message comes in, ignore it unless sound is being routed through a headset

 # TODO Before Getting Beta Users
+* Set app version name from `git describe`
-* Make sure we use the notification stream for our messages
+* Make sure we say something useful on incoming MMS messages
 * Look up message sender's phone number for incoming messages and say the name of the sender rather than their phone number.
 * For incoming messages, identify exactly the languages for which there are voices installed on the system.
+* On incoming messages, use templates in order: identified language, system language, English
 * Add a `.travis.yml` configuration to lint and run the unit tests
 * Make up a release process and document it
-* Make sure we don't say / do weird things on incoming MMS messages
 * Think about whether we think we'll survive app upgrades
 * Think about whether we think we'll survive device reboots
+* Verify that we work properly with a wired headset connected
+* Set app version name from `git` somehow

 # TODO Before Releasing on Android Market
+* When finding TTS engines supporting the required language, try the system default TTS engine first, then the others in alphabetic order by package name (to be deterministic).
 * Add a license
 * Look up incoming phone numbers and read contact names rather than phone numbers.